1. A-level Accounting basics

 • Gather all necessary financial information: Before you begin preparing an Income Statement, make sure you have all the necessary financial information.
 This includes revenue, expenses, and any other relevant data that will be used to calculate the final numbers.

 • Organize the information in a logical order: When presenting an Income Statement, it is important to organize the information in a logical order.
+This will make it easier for readers to follow and understand the financial performance of the company.

 • Double check your calculations: One small mistake in calculation can significantly impact the accuracy of an Income Statement.
-Always double check your calculations to ensure accuracy.

 • Include relevant notes and explanations: In addition to presenting the numbers, it is important to include relevant notes and explanations to provide context and clarity for readers.